ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 When used for delegation in GNAP, these key binding mechanisms allow the AS to ensure that the keys presented by the RC in the initial request are in control of the party calling any follow-up or continuation requests.
-To facilitate this requirement, all keys in the initial request {{request-key}} MUST be proved in all continuation requests
+To facilitate this requirement, the [continuation response](#response-continue) includes an access token bound to the [RC's key](#request-key), and that key (or its most recent rotation) MUST be proved in all continuation requests
-{{continue-request}} and token management requests {{token-management}}, modulo any rotations on those keys over time that the AS knows about.
+{{continue-request}}.
+Token management requests {{token-management}} are similarly bound to either the access token's own key or, in the case of bearer tokens, the RC's key.
 The AS MUST validate all keys [presented by the RC](#request-key) or referenced in an ongoing request for each call within that request.

 \[\[ [See issue #105](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/105) \]\]